Last chance to see: Paddling through time on the Mekong

 A slingshot is a common head-dress in this neck of the woods, and it didn't take long for a demonstration.
 Growing up in the jungle with a slingshot always at the ready makes for unerring accuracy.
 Other children are quite safe, because he hits what he aims at, but birds in flight are not.

 There is no access to the village other than by water.
 At the time I went there, there were no cars, or roads, just space between the houses for walking.
-Once you're on the edge of the village, you are in dense jungle.
-Everything goes straight up or down.
-Geoff tells me that road access has just been established, so the clock is ticking to see it as it has been for thousands of years.
+At the edge of the village, dense jungle begins, and once you're in there, the relative respite of the flat location of the village ends, and the path goes straight up or down.
+Geoff tells me that road access has recently been established, so the clock is ticking to see it as it has been for thousands of years.

 Electricity has been produced from generators powered by sluice gates in nearby streams since 2008.
 Prior to that, the only electricity available was from gas-fueled portable generators and they were not in every village because they require money to buy and run, which is a problem when you don't have anything but an internal barter system.
 Whilst the villages remain entirely-self-sufficient with money playing little role, it's the transition to living in the modern world where money is a conduit for everything that will be problematic.

-This is the village school headmaster.
-We watched as a hunter came into the village with a wild boar he'd shot, and how that boar became meat at the hands of the Principal doubling up as a butcher – from one end of the food chain to the other.
-People came around, took their share.
-In a village of a few hundred people, an education stands out.
+The man in the blue shirt is the school headmaster, but everyone plays multiple roles in the village, because there is no scope for outsourcing anything.
+We watched as a hunter came into the village with a wild boar he'd shot, and how that boar became meat at the hands of the Principal doubling up as a butcher.
+Coming from a world where meat comes plastic-wrapped from a supermarket refrigerator, we had entered a world where the food chain was entirely visible.
+People came around, and everyone took their share.

 We saw everything we ate produced from first principles.
 These are chillies drying, but as the feast was prepared each night, we watched it assembled from various parts of the village.